The Best Autumn Hikes in Saskatchewan

 Top of the World Trail, Pine Cree Regional Park

-Hike through the trees along the Top of the World Trail to the highest point in the park.
+Hike through the trees along the Top of the World Trail to the highest point of Pine Cree Regional Park.
 Wander back down and along a babbling brook.

 Timbergulch Trail, Grasslands National Park

-Explore Timbergulch Trail's valley rims and deep coulees along the way.
+Explore Grasslands National Park’s vast valley rims and deep coulees along Timbergulch Trail.
 This 17-km hike makes for a great overnight backpacking trip in the fall.

 Share your favourite hike with us on social media! #ExploreSask